boyuanzheng010/SemEval2021-Reading-Comprehension-of-Abstract-Meaning/README.md

 "label": 3
 }
 ```
-* article - the article that provide the context for the question
+* article : the article that provide the context for the question.
+* question : the question models are required to answer.
+* options : five answer options for the question.
+Model are required to select the true answer from 5 options.
+* label : index of the answer in options

 **Code**